heyProto/ProtoGraph.CMS/README.md

 * Add a Pykih user in all accounts.
 Hide him.

-Permission can be deactivated.
-Change global sudos to check only for ACTIVATED permissions.

 ------------------------------------------------------------------------------------

 - Set a global_slug in each template.
 Same method to remove spaces from username.